oreui/alx-low_level_programming/0x01-variables_if_else_while/README.md

 11. The success combination in business is: Do what you do better... and: do more of what you do...
 ### A program that prints all possible different combinations of three digits

+12. Software is eating the World
+### A program that prints all possible combinations of two two-digit numbers.